-We also believe that bio-fuels that are backwards compatible – in other words they can be used by the existing car park “ are more attractive than present ethanol blends.
+We also believe that biofuels that are backward compatible – in other words, they can be used by the existing car park “ are more attractive than present ethanol blends.

-But the oil industry need to invest in developing and marketing such fuels if we are to move on from E85 and low blends of bio-diesel.
+But the oil industry needs to invest in developing and marketing such fuels if we are to move on from E85 and low blends of biodiesel.

-Let me now turn to the part that government can play in this integrated approach.
+Let me now turn to the part that the government can play in this integrated approach.

 We would like to see more R&D support for vehicle technologies and alternative fuels.

-There is also a role for government in educating the public on how to drive in an environmentally-friendly manner, and Ill return to this later.
+There is also a role for the government in educating the public on how to drive in an environmentally-friendly manner, and I’ll return to this later.

-Lets also ensure that governments seek a harmonised way forward on CO2 taxation that is based on the carbon performance of a fuel, and that avoids distortions in the market and the perversities around tax thresholds.
+Let’s also ensure that governments seek a harmonized way forward on CO2 taxation that is based on the carbon performance of the fuel, and that avoids distortions in the market and the perversities around tax thresholds.

-Undoubtedly financial incentives can influence consumer behaviour in a manner that is positive for the environment.
-We see, for example, the dramatic impact in Sweden of government initiatives to promote bio-fuels.
-It is important that incentives are agreed and applied consistently and in a harmonised way across all countries.
+Undoubtedly financial incentives can influence consumer behavior in a manner that is positive for the environment.
+We see, for example, the dramatic impact in Sweden of government initiatives to promote biofuels.
+It is important that incentives are agreed and applied consistently and in a harmonized way across all countries.
 As I mentioned just now, individual market initiatives, whether regulatory or fiscal, can be disruptive from a planning point of view and lead to market distortions.

-First, it is critically important that policy and incentives should be “technology neutral”.
-That is, incentives should not favour one technology over another.
-Instead they should target the outcome not the solution.
+First, it is critically important that policy and incentives should be “technology-neutral”.
+That is, incentives should not favor one technology over another.
+Instead, they should target the outcome, not the solution.
 As I have described, we are now seeing the emergence of varied carbon-reducing technologies in passenger cars, each meeting distinct needs or usage.
-For government to promote one technology over another would lead to market distortion and could stifle both innovation and customer acceptance.
+For the government to promote one technology over another would lead to market distortion and could stifle both innovation and customer acceptance.

 There must be a level playing field.
 Fiscal incentives should be focused on the end and not the means.
 That is, on the total well to wheel CO2 performance and not a specific technology.
 The consumer must be allowed to decide on the solution that is most suited to their needs.
 Allowing the market to decide should ultimately lead to more economical vehicles and fuels, which in turn will lead to the more rapid uptake of new low emission solutions.